ivanrybin/url_shortener/README.md

 Server and database images setup available in `Dockerfile_server` and `Dockerfile_db` files.

-You can build and run server locally without docker with your PostgresSQL database with schema from `db/create-table.sql`.
+You can build and run server locally without docker with your PostgreSQL database with schema from `db/create-table.sql`.
 ```bash
 $ ./build_server.sh
 ```